WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

    capabilities on *t2.micro* or *t3.micro* instances with respectively :math:`1` and :math:`2` vCPUs and :math:`1` GB
    memory capacity.
-On-demand instances are billed by the hour or per second.
-For use cases where starting and stopping can be flexible, there is also the possibility to use spare capacity at reduced prices, So-called spot instances can be up to
-   90% cheaper compared to on-demand instances.
+On-demand instances are billed by the hour or per second :cite:p:`awsec2pricing`.
+For use cases where starting and stopping can be flexible, there is also the possibility to use spare capacity at reduced prices, So-called spot instances :cite:p:`awsec2spot` can be up to 90% cheaper compared to on-demand instances.
    Savings Plans offer the possibility to use prices when booking EC2 for a term of
-   1` or 3` years, but booking for 3 years is a risky choice since new types of instances are constantly being added and the prices of old instances are falling.
+   1` or 3` years, but booking for 3 years is a risky choice since new types of instances are constantly being added and the prices of old instances are falling :cite:p:`7742995`.
 Old instances do remain in the supply to ensure backward compatibility, but do not offer any interesting performance for the price asked.